Big Lottery Fund

 In consultation with Bristol Parks' Local Nature Reserves Officer, Sally Oldfield, it was agreed that the priorities were to survey nesting birds, badgers and invertebrates.

 Friends of Troopers Hill commissioned Penny Lewns of The Badger Consultancy to carry out the first survey during this winter.
-The survey of nesting birds has been carried out by Rupert Higgins of Wessex Ecological Consultancy and the text can be downloaded from the link below.
-Contact Us if you would like to see the associated maps.
+The survey of nesting birds has been carried out by Rupert Higgins of Wessex Ecological Consultancy and can be downloaded from the link below.
 David Gibbs completed the invertebrate survey with site visits on on 19 April, 24 May, 19 June & 18 July.
 The four visits of yielded 262 species of which 30 are considered to be of conservation significance and 6 have RDB or equivalent status.
 This was excellent news and confirms that Troopers Hill is one of the best sites for invertebrates in the area.
 The report can be downloaded from the link below.

-2007 Bird Nesting Report by Rupert Higgins (text only)
+2007 Bird Nesting Report by Rupert Higgins (with maps)

 David Gibbs 2007 Invertebrate Survey